LuLu Group International: Middle East and India

 As of September 2024, there are more than 200 LuLu Hypermarkets in the GCC, 7 in India at Kochi, Bengaluru, Lucknow, Coimbatore, Thiruvananthapuram, Palakkad, Kottayam Hyderabad and Kozhikode, 4 in Malaysia and 4 in Indonesia.
-Lulu group has 6 other operations in India, the LuLu Cyber Tower in Kochi, Kerala, LuLu fashion center in Thrissur, 2 Marriott hotels and resorts in Kochi, 2 LuLu International Convention Centre in Thrissur and Kochi, 1 Grand Hyatt hotel Kochi and 2 Hyatt Regency in Thrissur.
+Lulu group has 6 other operations in India, the LuLu IT Parks in Kochi(which comprise of Lulu Cyber Tower 1 and Lulu Cyber Tower 2 in Infopark Phase 1 and Lulu IT Twin Towers in Smart City), LuLu fashion center in Thrissur, 2 Marriott hotels and resorts in Kochi, including Kochi Marriot Hotel, two LuLu International Convention Centre in Thrissur and Kochi, Grand Hyatt Hotel Kochi and two Hyatt Regency hotels in Thiruvananthapuram and Thrissur.
 Lulu group is heavily investing in Bengaluru, Chennai, Bhubaneswar, Hyderabad, Lucknow, Kozhikode and Kollam.